intellisec/xai-backdoors/README.md

 conda activate xaibackdoors
 bash worker.sh cuda:0
 ```
 for as many Cuda-compatibale cards you have.
-One worker need approx. 12GB of GDDR.
+One worker needs approx. 12GB of GDDR.